Nettle Leaf (Urtica dioica)

 Silica – Specifically strengthens connective tissue, hair, nails, and bone structure.

-• 1st to 2nd Degree – Nettle leaf is gentle and food-like when used as a nutritive tonic, but its deeper actions as a diuretic, alterative, and anti-inflammatory place it into a mild-to-moderate medicinal range when used consistently.
+• 1st to 2nd Degree – Depending on how its prepared, Nettle leaf can be gentle and food-like when used as a nutritive tonic or it can have deeper actions as a diuretic, alterative, and anti-inflammatory when used consistently or prepared strongly.

 • May potentiate the effects of diuretic medications.